rweddell/TutoringMaterials/Databases/DatabaseBasics.md

-## Relational DataBase Management System (RDBMS)
+## DataBase Management System (DBMS)
-- An RDBMS is a system that allows a user to interact with data in storage
+- An DBMS is a system that allows a user to interact with data in storage
 - Secure connections in terms of data loss prevention as well as transactional security
 - Data creation/deletion without needing to interact directly with files

-## Components of RDBMSs
+## Components of DBMSs

 ### Databases
 - A database is essentially a folder in a file system